elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-physical-change-that-occurs-when-aluminum-foil-is-crumbled.md

 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content explains the physical change that occurs when aluminum foil is crumbled, highlighting the alteration in shape and form without a change in chemical composition.
+    This content explains the physical change that occurs when aluminum foil is crumbled, highlighting the change in shape without altering its chemical composition.
   page_keywords: >-
-    aluminum foil, physical change, crumbling, shape change, chemical composition, reversible process, material identity, atomic structure
+    aluminum foil, physical change, crumbling, chemical composition, transformation, shape change, reversible process, material identity
 author: QuickTakes
 question: >-
     Explain the physical change that occurs when aluminum foil is crumbled.